SergioPeterson/dsa/README.md

 # Data Structure and Algorithms in Python

-This repository has some of the DS and algorithms I implemented throughout the semesters and internships.
+This repository has some of the data structures and algorithms I implemented throughout the semesters and internships.
 Feel free to use as you like.

-Disclaimer: Despite the unit tests done, some of them might contain bugs.
+Disclaimer: Despite the Unit tests done, some of them might still contain bugs.

-## Found a bug?
+## Speaking of which, foun one?
- * Clone/fork and send a pull request.
+ * Clone or fork and send me a pull request, thanks!